It's 800-941 Sean, if you want to be a part of the program.

 Okay.

-So the Washington Post complaining about your Thanksgiving dinner, warning that some parts of the holiday feast will contribute to the climate crisis.
+So, the Washington Post complaining about your Thanksgiving dinner, warning that some parts of the holiday feast will contribute to the climate crisis.

-I'm not sure if I'm saying the name right, not on purpose, uh, but anyway, meaning I'm not mispronouncing on purpose.
+Now, this article written by a columnist, Tamar Haspel, I'm not sure if I'm saying the name right, not on purpose, but anyway, meaning I'm not mispronouncing on purpose.

 Anyway, it's titled The Climate Impact of the Thanksgiving Meal Might Surprise You.